AikidoSec/firewall-java/docs/spring_webflux.md

-# Setting up Spring
+# Setting up Spring Webflux

-To setup with Spring you just have to follow the normal installation instructions for the Java Agent.
+To setup with Spring Webflux you just have to follow the normal installation instructions for the Java Agent.

 ## Rate-limiting

 Adding rate-limiting and user blocking capabilities to your Spring app requires you to run `ShouldBlockRequest.shouldBlockRequest()`.

 To do this using a filter we have provided an example of what that might look like :